-But, one day, you’re very upset.
-You get angry, you shout and you tell them off for not realizing that you don’t like that they smoke.
-Their answer will undoubtedly be “I didn’t think it bothered you.
+But, one day, you suddenly get very upset.
+You get angry, you shout and you have a go at them for not realizing that you don’t like them smoking.
+Their answer will undoubtedly be: “I didn’t think it bothered you.
 You never complained.”

-We could give you more similar examples that will do nothing but make it clear how you must be assertive.
+We could give you other similar examples that will make it clear how you must be assertive.

 The problem is that you don’t realize that you deceive people in your eagerness to please them.

 The problems that arise when you start being yourself